MilkMilk233/OS-mechanism/README.md

 make mrproper
 make clean
 ```
-then download the config file to the same folder via wget
+Then download the config file to the same folder via wget
 ```bash
 wget https://ly-blog.oss-cn-shenzhen.aliyuncs.com/static/.config
 ```

-then make sure you have a large-enough terminal window for the GUI of menuconfig.
+Then make sure you have a large-enough terminal window for the GUI of menuconfig.
 Enter:
 ```
 make menuconfig
 ```